blaketilghman/PCVolumeMixer/README.md

 </p>

 Included are the 3D model files that I made for the case, the gerber files for the PCB, and all the code that I could find.

+All code was written on Visual Studio Community 2017 and has not been tested on any newer versions.